 President & CEO, Dallas Regional Chamber

 Dale A. Petroskey assumed the position of President and CEO of the Dallas Regional Chamber (DRC) on April 1, 2014.
-He works with the Board, staff, and more than 1,100 member companies to increase economic prosperity and enhance the quality of life throughout the region.
+He works with the Board, staff, and more than 800 member companies to increase economic prosperity and enhance the quality of life for all people throughout the region.
 The DRC focuses on economic development initiatives, improving education at all levels, and setting public policy direction designed to maintain a healthy business climate in North Texas.

 After graduating from Michigan State University, he worked 18 years in Washington, D.C., where he served as Chief of Staff to Congressman Bill Goodling (PA), Assistant White House Press Secretary to President Ronald Reagan, and Assistant Secretary for Public Affairs at the U.S. Department of Transportation under then-Secretary Elizabeth Dole.